clach04/pebble_watchface_framework/README.md

 Instructions
 ------------

-  1. Copy (or clone) into your project
+  1. Copy (or clone) into your project.
+Click https://cloudpebble.net/ide/import/github/clach04/watchface_framework/ to import
   2. Create a new uuid (in CloudPebble generate one with a single button push under settings) - see appinfo.json
   3. Compile and run!